pypsa-meets-earth/pypsa-earth/doc/configuration.rst

 ``cluster_options``
 =============================

 Specifies the options to simplify and cluster the network.
+This is done in two stages, first using the rule ``simplify_network`` and then using the rule ``cluster_network``.
+For more details on this process, see the `PyPSA-Earth paper <https://www.sciencedirect.com/science/article/pii/S0306261923004609>`_, section 3.7.

 .. literalinclude:: ../config.default.yaml
    :language: yaml